ACINQ/eclair/docs/slate/index.html.md

 ok
 ```

-Updates the fee policy for the specified _channelId_, a new update for this channel will be broadcast to the network.
+Updates the fee policy for the specified _channelId_, a new update for this channel will be broadcasted to the network.

 ### HTTP Request